richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.12.1**
+Multislide width calculation changed to rely on width of slide and not image.
+Image is not always 100% of the slide.

 **Version 1.12.0**
 Added thumb as an option to pagination.
 Uses slide image as an automatically generated thumbnail.